ilarioni/slidingTextSideBar/README.md

 # slidingTextSideBar
-Side bar with sliding text content
+Side bar with sliding text content using JS